EricBatlle/SimpleUnityTCP/README.md

 A simple **demo-project** to show how **TCP** communication works on **Unity** environment, builded with **C#** and using [System.Net.Sockets](https://docs.microsoft.com/es-es/dotnet/api/system.net.sockets?view=netframework-4.7.2).

-The main porpouse of this repo is to show the TCP communication on runtime, but also to provide a pretty commented and clear code so everyone else that wants to implement that kind of communication will be able without wasting lots of time.
+The main porpouse of this repo is to show the TCP communication on runtime, but also to provide a pretty commented and clear code so everyone else that wants to implement that kind of communication will be able without wasting a lot of time.

 ## Video-Example 📲